New Bedford, MA

 In some cases, a single scaling and root planing treatment are not enough to stop the progression of periodontal disease.
 If your teeth are not thoroughly cleaned, your oral health will continue to suffer.
 In this case, we may recommend periodontal maintenance.
 Periodontal maintenance is a series of regularly scheduled visits for exams and cleanings.
 The frequency of your cleanings depends on your circumstances.
 Some patients need maintenance every two months, while others may only need maintenance every six months.

-During your maintenance visits, we look at the condition of your gums, measure periodontal pockets, and take X-rays.
+During your maintenance visits, we look at the condition of your gums, measure periodontal pockets, and take digital x-rays.
 X-rays enable us to monitor the condition of the jawbone and periodontal ligaments.
 After we examine your mouth, we clean any buildup that may have accumulated since your last visit.
 With these visits, we are able to make sure that periodontal disease has indeed been stopped and your mouth is beginning to heal.